© Giles Clarke for UN-OCHA/Getty Images

 - a global comparative analysis of ANSA practice and interpretation of selected IHL norms;

-- operational guidance for humanitarian actors on ANSA engagement, based on the findings of the research;
+- policy recommendations for humanitarian actors on ANSA engagement, based on the findings of the research;

 - the establishment of an interdisciplinary network of experts who will further engage in peer-exchange and outreach beyond the life of the project.

-These outputs will be disseminated in several ways to maximize the impact of the project:
+These outputs have been disseminated in several ways to maximize the impact of the project:

 - briefing events with relevant stakeholders and humanitarian coordination bodies in Geneva and New York as well as in selected field locations;